GPII/universal/documentation/AuthorizationService.md

     ```
 * **return:** None.

-#### userHasAuthorized(userId, clientId, redirectUri)
+#### userHasAuthorizedWebPrefsConsumer(userId, clientId, redirectUri)
-* **description**: Check if the user has an authorization decision for the client.
+* **description**: Check if the user has an authorization for the web preferences consumer client.
 Return true if has, otherwise, return false.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * clientId: Number.
-A system generated unique number that identifies the client.
+A system generated unique number that identifies the web preferences consumer client.
     * redirectUri: String.
 The client redirection URI that the authorization server directs the user-agent to when a authorization decision is established.
 * **return:** `True` or `false`.